This post was written by Jake Davis, Strength and Conditioning Specialist for DNA Sports Center.

 Flexibility and Mobility – I call these exercises “pre-hab” because you do them BEFORE you need rehab.
 They are absolutely essential for injury prevention.
 Flexibility work outside of the flexibility exercises in the program can be prescribed as necessary.
 However, remember that lack of shoulder mobility is often times due to tight pecs.
 Typically, a player who is hyper-mobile and not stable will be at greater risk of an injury than a player who is too tight.

-Strength – We focus on the the legs and core, because they’re where everything starts, and then train the upper body to accommodate the increased power being generated.
+Strength – We focus on the the legs and core, because they’re where everything starts.
+Then, we train the upper body to accommodate the increased power being generated.
 We strengthen the muscles in the arms and back – not just the ones that push the ball forward, but the ones that STOP the arm after the throw.
 Your brain subconsciously knows how hard it can actually throw before it does damage to the body.
 If the muscles in your back can handle the job of slowing the arm down after the throw, it will know that it’s OK to throw harder.
-This program also focuses on various pulling exercises, because many athletes already do too many pressing variations, which leads to tightened pecs and diminished throwing flexibility.
+This program also focuses on various pulling exercises.
+Many athletes already do too many pressing variations, which leads to tightened pecs and diminished throwing flexibility.

 My program’s main priority is for athletes to STAY HEALTHY and AVOID INJURY, both in the camp and during the season.
 We always weigh the risk vs the reward cautiously for any exercise.
 The goals are to increase total strength and maintain soft tissue quality and shoulder stability.